 The design team shall undertake the following:

-Determine where to locate the infrastructures and other related structures with soil analysis and other tests as required for earth dam siting.
+Determine where to locate the water pan and other related structures with soil analysis and other tests as required for water pan siting.

 Establish rainfall and hydrological data for design of the structures

 To conduct topographical survey of the proposed water pan with clear accurate contour points picked and plotted.

+Significant environmental issues of concern through the presentation of baseline data, which should include social, cultural and heritage considerations.
+Assess public perception of the proposed developments

 Prepare engineering design reports and drawings which include all proposed components (for the structure, cattle troughs, drawing points etc.)

-To prepare bills of quantities (BOQs) and drawings and tender documents to be used to tender the works• To prepare resultant scheme layout
+To prepare bills of quantities (BOQs) and drawings and tender documents to be used to tender the works

+To prepare resultant scheme layout

 Supervise the construction works on behalf of AICHM.